mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan/sis_test_plan_d_ssid_testing.md

 # Student ID System Integration Testing

 MDE's Ed-Fi 6.2 API Test Sandbox environment does not support testing of MDE's Student ID System integrations.
-For SIS vendor testing of Student ID System integration, vendors must coordinate with MDE for a key and secret to test in the staging environment.
-In the staging environment, vendors will load actual student data, with student enrollment (studentSchoolAssociation), demographic (studentEducationOrganizationAssociation), program and calendar information.
+For SIS vendor testing of Student ID System integration, vendors must coordinate with MDE for a key and secret to test in the MDE's Ed-Fi Staging environment.
+In the Staging environment, vendors will load actual student data, with student enrollment (studentSchoolAssociation), demographic (studentEducationOrganizationAssociation), program and calendar information.

-The Ed-Fi 6.2 API URL for the Staging Environment is: ```https://stage.api.education.mn.gov/edfiapi/```.
+The Ed-Fi 6.2 API URL for the Staging environment is: ```https://stage.api.education.mn.gov/edfiapi/```.

 ## Ed-Fi / MARSS Identities API Integrations

-Vendors have the option of building in support for interfacing with the MN Student ID System to create new MARSS Student IDs (Ed-Fi Unique Id) through an Ed-Fi Identities API implementation.
-Vendors will be able to test their State ID creation integrations in the Staging environment.
+Vendors have the option of building in support for interfacing with the MN Student ID System to create new MARSS State Student IDs through an Ed-Fi Identities API implementation.
+Vendors will be able to test their State Student ID creation integrations in the Staging environment.

-Vendors must demonstrate their ability to create new Student IDs when a Student is created in the Student Information System.
-This would be accomplished by posting to the ```/identities``` endpoint.
+Vendors can demonstrate their ability to create new State Student IDs in the Student Information System by posting to the ```/identities``` endpoint.

-Testing for the identities API can be conducted in the Staging environment.
+Testing for the identities API can only be conducted in MDE's Ed-Fi Staging environment.
 [Contact the MNIT Team](mailto:EdFiProjectSupportMNIT.MDE@state.mn.us) partnering with MDE on Ed-Fi for more details.

 ### Student Identity Process Overview
 The general process for identity creation is as follows: